 Some may avoid social situations and interactions because they feel embarrassed by a certain lack of hair.
 A once social, active individual may become withdrawn, avoiding social settings and, in extreme cases, even their jobs.

 No one can tell you how you should feel about losing hair.
 But here at DiStefano Hair Restoration Center, we can give you back a full head of hair and, along with it, some much needed self-esteem.
-Contact us today to schedule a for consultation so you can learn more about our hair transplant procedures – and results!
+Contact us today to schedule a free consultation so you can learn more about our hair transplant procedures – and results!